Kurupt: Death Row Records

+Kurupt first met rapper Snoop Doggy Dogg in 1991 at age 19 at a rap showcase at The Roxy Theatre.
+After the show, a woman challenged Snoop’s group and brought out Kurupt to battle them.
+Kurupt outrapped everyone, prompting Snoop to step in.
+The two battled intensely for 15–20 minutes before realizing neither was gaining ground.
+They ended the battle by showing mutual respect, complimenting each other’s skills, and Snoop told Kurupt that if he ever made it, he’d help him get on—marking the beginning of their relationship.
+After Snoop made his debut appearance on the 1992 song "Deep Cover" with record producer Dr. Dre and rose to prominence, he introduced Kurupt to Dre at Dre's birthday party at his house.
+After performing at the party, he subsequently joined Dre and his manager Suge Knight's new fledgling label, Death Row Records, in 1992.

-In 1992, at age 19, Kurupt signed to Death Row Records, newly formed by music manager Suge Knight and Dr. Dre, the rapper and music producer who had just left the rap group N.W.A and its Ruthless Records.
-At Death Row, Kurupt joined a roster of artists—including Daz Dillinger, Lady of Rage, Snoop Dogg, Nate Dogg, and RBX—who entered the public eye by their features on Dr. Dre's debut solo album The Chronic.
+At Death Row, Kurupt joined a roster of artists—including Daz Dillinger, Lady of Rage, Snoop Dogg, Nate Dogg, and RBX—who entered the mainstream by their features on Dr. Dre's debut solo album The Chronic.
 Kurupt and Daz soon teamed as a rap duo, Tha Dogg Pound, featured on Snoop Dogg's debut solo album, Doggystyle, in the song "For All My Niggaz & Bitchez".

 By 1996, the rap genre's East Coast–West Coast rivalry was escalating, spurred on by Death Row's CEO Suge and by rapper 2Pac, new to the label, who believed that a Bad Boy Records circle, in their hometown New York City, had fostered his November 1994 shooting there.
 Tha Dogg Pound released the single "New York, New York," featuring Snoop Dogg, slighting the city.
 The duo's debut album, Dogg Food, produced by Daz and mixed by Dre, drew favorable reviews and good sales.